Silviumuraru90/RybkaCore/README.md

 <br>

 > ✅ Automated technical analysis (scalping mode) (based on a relative strength index - RSI) <br>
-✅ Automatic `rybka.py` bot `restarter.py` add-on in case of network failures, local software failures <br>
+✅ Add-on in case of network failures, local software failures that will restart the bot.
+If internet drops and it restarts, it will always grab back the work from where it left it <br>
 ✅ Supports a `LIVE` MODE with connection to the actual Binance wallet of the user, as well as a `DEMO` MODE of the product, with fake data of a virtualized wallet <br>
 ✅ Creates separate local logs, considering the MODE the bot is in and tracks those independently of each other across multiple runs <br>
-✅ File exports for a variety of useful information, logs or configuration data needed for the time it might restart via `restarter.py` - so to always grab back the work from where it left it <br>
 ✅ Regular back-ups of important files <br>
 ✅ Individual buy tracking <br>
 ✅ Error catch mechanism and exception management <br>